byuitechops/canvas-feedback-popup/ProjectCaptureDoc.md

 It will be a feedback UI tool on Canvas.
 It will pop up on the right side of the screen.

+Here is the qualtrics tool unopened:
 ![Minimized](popupMinimized.png "Popup Minimized")

+Here is the qualtrics tool once opened with a sample survey inside:
 ![Open](popupOpen.png "Popup Open")

 -----